gnayuy/flybrainaligner/README.md

 make -j8
 ```

-Copy ANTS and WarpImageMultiTransform to "Toolkits/ANTS".
+Copy "ANTS" and "WarpImageMultiTransform" to "Toolkits/ANTS".

 ### Install [FSL][]

-Download the binary executive fsl from the official website and copy FSL/bin/flirt to "Toolkits/FSL".
+Download the fsl from the official website and copy "fsl/bin/flirt" to "Toolkits/FSL".

 ## Usage